HappiSingh/Phase_5_Project/README.md

 ```

 ## Usage
-You begin on the main menu.
-Here, you are greeted with a welcome message and some options to get started.
-Use the up-and-down arrows on your keyboard to navigate the options menu.
-Each option you click will take you to a sub-menu where you select the garden you wish to perform the CRUD actions on.
-View all vegetables will show a table with all the data fetched from the selected garden.
-Add a vegetable will take your input, validate it, and create a new entry in the database.
-Remove a vegetable will delete an entry from the selected garden's database given your input.
-The Update option will let you update the quantity of your selected vegetable from your garden.
-Order by will sort the database in ascending order based on quantity for easy viewing.
-Finally, Exit will close the app.
-In all other sub-menus, a convenient Home option is provided to return to the main menu.
+You begin on the home page where you're greeted with a welcome message.
+On the navbar, you have two options, login or sign up.
+Once you signup or login with the correct user info, you'll see the navbar change.
+Now you have a tab for Games where you can view all the video games.
+You also have All Reviews where you can view all the game reviews every user has written.
+Next, you have My Reviews where you can see all the reviews you've written.
+Then, you see Publishers where you can view the all the publishers for the video games.
+In the Games tab, you can click the Add a Review button and write a new review on the game selected.
+Just enter your given rating out of 10 and your honest opinion.
+In the My Reviews tab, you are able to view, edit, or remove the reviews you've written.
+Editing will let you change the rating you original gave it and/or the review itself.
+Finally on the far right of the navbar, you have an logout option.
+Happy Writing!

 ## License
 MIT License